kiruthikraaj/FurnitureMagik/README.md

     <td style="">
        <h1>OTP Validation :</h1>
        <p>
-       After the validation of the mobile number it is verified with a help of firebase autthentication (Phone Auth)<br>
+       After the validation of the mobile number, it is verified with a help of firebase authentication (Phone Auth).<br>
        6 digit OTP is received to the corresponding mobile number.
-Once the entered otp matches with the generated.<br>
+Once the entered OTP matches with the generated,<br>
-       We can proceed to the next page.<br></p>
+       we can proceed to the next page.<br></p>
     </td>
 </tr>